Any seasoned filmmaker knows a single adjustment in shot size and focal length can create a drastically different on-screen effect (good or bad).

 Maybe you take a note from the scene in “Fight Club” (1999) and use a cowboy shot to capture the action between two characters in close proximity within the frame.
 Or maybe the scene from “Pulp Fiction” (1994) is more your style.

-At the end of the day, you’ve got a repertoire of production knowledge and skills that you can use to give new life to the cowboy shot.
+At the end of the day, you’ve got a repertoire of production knowledge and skills that you can use to give new life to the cowboy shot — and hopefully the best camera for your projects.
 So don’t pass up on an opportunity to use this shot just because you’re not using it in the traditional way.

 To display this right margin box: